farirpgs/fari-app/lib/docs/fate-stunts.md

 - **Architect of Death.** +2 to Crafts rolls when designing, repairing or upgrading weaponry. (adapted from Spirit of the Century SRD, §6.12.2)
 - **Favored Material.** Choose a type of solid material (e.g. wood, steel, bone). +2 to Crafts when you work predominantly with that substance.
 (Peter Blake)
 - **From Another Time.** You are intimately familiar with the technology of a time other than the present.
 Choose a time period other than the present day.
-Add two to your Crafts skill when working with objects or materials from that time period. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+Add two to your Crafts skill when working with objects or materials from that time period.
 - **Grease Monkey.** If it has an engine and wings, propellers, or wheels, you “get” it, intuitively and completely. +2 to Crafts when dealing with vehicles. (adapted from Spirit of the Century SRD, §6.12.2)
 - **Master Bowyer.** +2 to Crafts when crafting or repairing bows.
 (Peter Blake)
 - **Shipwright.** +2 to Crafts when building or repairing boats or ships.
 (Peter Blake)